 Slalom, the exciting Olympic whitewater sport, requires the paddler to negotiate a series of 'gates' on fast-flowing white water.
 Paddling technique, strength, water-reading skills and speed are combined, with the competitor aiming for a fast run -timed in seconds, with penalties added for gate touches.
 Visit the Sydney Olympic course at Penrith Whitewater Stadium and see slalom in action.
 Check the website for competition dates.

-Sprint or flat water racing events are contested in two types of craft – a Canadian canoe (single C1, double C2) and a Kayak (single K1, double K2, four K4).
+Sprint racing events are contested in two types of craft – a Canoe (single C1, double C2) and a Kayak (single K1, double K2, four K4).
 Sprint racing takes place over 200 metres, 500 metres and 1000 metres.
 Sprint racing is an Olympic sport that requires superb balance, strength and deep aerobic conditioning.
-The canoes and kayaks are sleek, fast but unstable for the novice.
+The canoes and kayaks are sleek, fast but can be unstable for the novice.
 Want to try sprint racing?
 Go to the Sprint page